Evidence Level

 2/5 Evidence Score

 Creatinol-O-phosphate (COP) is a methylated creatine analog originally developed in Italy as a cardioprotective and anti-ischemic compound for cardiology indications, and later adopted as a niche pre-workout ingredient marketed for “lactate buffering.”
-Critically, COP is NOT creatine and does not raise muscle creatine or phosphocreatine stores — claims that conflate the two are mechanistically incorrect.
+Critically, COP is not creatine and does not raise muscle creatine or phosphocreatine stores — claims that conflate the two are mechanistically incorrect.
 The cardiology evidence base derives from older Italian clinical and preclinical work in ischemic heart conditions; the ergogenic “lactate buffering” narrative leans largely on animal and in vitro work rather than robust randomized controlled trials in athletes.
 Honest framing positions COP as a niche compound with limited modern human RCT evidence in sports performance contexts.

 Benefits